Our next leadership camps are in Spring 2026, in-person and/or virtually

 Contact your local community centre about using their kitchen space.
 Book a date.

-Find an Indigenous person to lead the event and ask them if they can connect you to other Indigenous people that would be interested in participating.
-You can try contacting local Indigenous restaurants, teachers, etc.
+Find a few cooks to lead the event and ask them if they can connect you to others that would be interested in participating.
+You can try contacting local restaurants, teachers, etc.

 Schedule a meeting with the event leader(s) to plan out the details of the event.